jon-jacky/Piety/doc/rationale.md

 ### For programmers ###

-I do not expect other people to install and use Piety in the form it appears here -- it is too saturated with my own idiosyncratic preferences, and limitations that are severe but are tolerable to me.
-But others might find ideas, techniques, and examples here that could inform their efforts to build systems that express their own preferences.
+I do not expect anyone else to use Piety routinely.
+It is too saturated with my own idiosyncratic preferences, and limitations that are severe but tolerable to me.
+But other programmers  might try it out, or just look at the code and documents, to get ideas, techniques, and examples they could use to help them build systems that express their own preferences.

 ### Python ###